 As an English Major, you will develop your ability to read and analyze texts written in the English language by studying British and American literature of the past and present and learning to view texts through a variety of interpretive lenses.
 You will also develop your flexibility and effectiveness as a writer capable of working in a variety of genres, including creative and expository writing.

 Within the 36-credit hour Major in English, you will take a core of 18 hours, including survey courses on the history of British and American literature; a course devoted to Shakespeare; and a linguistics or rhetoric course.
-Beyond this core, you may choose to study literature, language and rhetoric, or creative writing.
-In your final year, you will one of two capstone options.
+Beyond this core, you may choose to emphasize your studies in one of four fields of study.
 The UMKC Course Catalog has a complete list of requirements for the Bachelor of Arts in English.

 The UMKC Catalog outlines the full details of the program requirements for each emphasis area: